-Since drivers change cars every weekend, can I have sponsor logos on the car?
+If I rent a car from the series, can I have sponsor logos on the car?

 Absolutely!
 You’ll just need to bring new sponsor decals each weekend.
 Sponsor logos will incur a fee for application and removal if not done by the driver.
 We also suggest reflecting your sponsorship on your race suit and/or helmet.

-What are the specifications of the cars and how similar are the NC MX-5’s compared to the ND Global MX-5’s?
+How similar are the NC MX-5’s compared to the ND Global MX-5’s?

 What tires will be run?

 The tires are a Yokohama race slick for dry weather.
-The rain tire is a deep tread performance street tire.
+The rain tire is a Yokohama deep tread performance street tire.